Organizing and tracking costs using Amazon cost allocation tags

 For questions about your Amazon bills or to appeal your charges, contact Amazon Web Services Support to address your inquiries immediately.
-To get help, see Getting help with Amazon Billing.
+To get help, see Getting help with your bills and payments.
 To understand your bills page contents, see Using the Bills page to understand your monthly charges and invoice.

 A tag is a label that you or Amazon assigns to an Amazon resource.
 Each tag consists of a key and a value.
 For each resource, each tag key must be unique, and each tag key can have only one value.
 You can use tags to organize your resources, and cost allocation tags to track your Amazon costs on a detailed level.
 After you activate cost allocation tags, Amazon uses the cost allocation tags to organize your resource costs on your cost allocation report, to make it easier for you to categorize and track your Amazon costs.